 Saturday was our dear friends’ wedding and it was such an honor to be part of their special day in several ways: making the potato salad for the feast, and attending their beautiful wedding ceremony!
 They stood near an arch decorated with wildflowers, wood and burlap, under a white tent vowing to love each other for life, in the ups and downs.
 The symbol of unity wasn’t a candle or sand, but rather an act of carefully building a bouquet together, each plant or flower symbolizing an element that they felt necessary for a successful marriage.
 Afterwards we feasted on roast hog, beans, sourdough bread, potato salad, kale salad, apple salad, olives, salami, crackers, cheese, wine, beer, tea and pink lemonade.
 The whole celebration reflected so much of their love for nature, literature, good (real) food, and a festive spirit with a creative bicycle joust.
 I teared up at their carefully written vows, and we met so many new, wonderful people.
 Dark finally fell, so we roasted a s’more, danced to a few songs, then retreated home to get the kids to bed.

 Sunday we spent the afternoon processing 50 quarts of sweet corn with Dan’s parents, glad to get that out of the way.
 It was a job well done!

-And that’s the news from this fever-and-ice week on the farm!
+And that’s the news from this melons-sweet-corn-and wedding week on the farm!